 The church also applied a negative screen to its holdings, refusing to invest in alcohol, gambling, pornography, tobacco, and, later, weapons.
 In addition to this negative screen preventing certain investments, the church in 1986 made a decision to divest the shares it held in companies with investments in South Africa, in protest against apartheid.

-As well, the church made “social purpose” or “impact” investments in Oikocredit (lending to international microfinance and cooperative development organizations) and the Canadian Alternative Investment Cooperative (lending to Canadian organizations and worker cooperatives lacking access to traditional sources of financing for the support of disadvantaged peoples and the environment).
+As well, the church made “social purpose” or “impact” investments in Oikocredit (lending to international microfinance and cooperative development organizations).

 In 2001, KAIROS brought together the work several Canadian ecumenical coalitions including TCCR.
 Its mandate included work on corporate social responsibility (CSR), but it was eventually unable to continue to give priority to coordinating church shareholder advocacy as one of the means for promotion of CSR.
 Around the same time, the church outsourced investment selection and proxy voting to fund managers, and developed “best of sector” screening guidelines for these managers in addition to the negative screen.
 As a result, for several years, United Church implementation of its socially responsible investment policies focused only on portfolio screening.